Enjoy this Dutch Oven Apple Crisp recipe on your next camping trip or baked at home. It is the perfect taste of fall in one bite!

 Doesn’t this camping apple crumble look fantastic?
 It was amazing!

 Thank you to Peggy for sharing this recipe with us.
-She is a fantastic cook and we are looking forward to featuring more recipes from her again.
+She is a fantastic cook, and we look forward to featuring more recipes from her again.

 Dutch Oven Apple Crisp